PicoCreator/smol-dev-js/spec/cli/OutputHandler.js.md

 - `message`: A string representing the verbose message to be logged.
 - Logs the given verbose message to the console if the `verbose` option is set to `true`.

+#### warn(message)

+- `message`: A string representing the warning message to be logged.
+- Logs the given warning message to the console with a yellow color.